EER BSc art. 3.4

 Please note: Pending the decision of the examination board, the student must in principle take part in the (next) regular scheduled exam/test.

 The examiner doesn't need to decide and sign the exemption form right away.
-The examiner could ask the student the student to come back later for the signed exemption form.
+The examiner could ask you to come back later for the signed exemption form.
 The examiner may inform the examination board personally on specific matters (weight or alternate exam) in case of an exemption (examinationboard BMS).

-The signature of the examiner does not automatically mean that the exemption is granted.
+The signature of the examiner does not mean that the exemption is granted.
 That is to be decided on by the examination board.
-After filling in the exemption form the student must submit a request to the examination board by web application form.
-The following should be added:
+After filling in the exemption form please submit a request to the examination board.
+The following should be included in the request:

 - Motivated request